MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - Designate the location as a Trusted site
 - If the network location is on the intranet, add the location to the **Local intranet** zone

+> [!NOTE]
+> - If you add something as a trusted site, you’re also giving the entire site elevated permissions for scenarios not related to Office.
+> - For the Local intranet zone approach, we recommend you save the files to a location that’s already considered part of the Local intranet zone, instead of adding new locations to that zone.

 For example, if users are accessing a network share by using its IP address, macros in those files will be blocked unless the file share is in the **Trusted sites** or the **Local intranet** zone.